davidgumberg/benchkit/README.md

       # The correct binary for the [commit] will be substituted and the (bitcoin) [network] applied automatically.
       # {dbcache} is an explicit (additional) parameterisation from [parameter_lists] below.
       command: "bitcoind -dbcache={dbcache} --version"
       warmup: 5
       runs: 10

+      # These have "sane" defaults in benchkit, but can point to any command or script too
+      # setup:
+      # conclude:
+      # prepare:
+      # cleanup:

       # A list of zero or more parameters.
       # These will be tried as a matrix.